charliedotau/moreland-planning-applications-decision-decided-stub/readme.md

 # Intro

 I'm trying to scrape planning applications in Moreland Council (Melbourne, Victoria) that have been decided on.
+This I reckon would complement the Planning Alerts scraper that already exists (that scrapes newly advertised planning alerts only).

-However, I'm struggling to navigate to the page I need.
+However, I'm struggling to navigate to the exact page I need.

 ## Planning Permit decisions